imamaris/covidcenter-bot/README.md

 The script is reading data from tsv and hit [Utterances API](https://wit.ai/docs/http/20200513/#post__utterances_link).
 In this script, we use doubletab to enable data with tab and `node fetch` to hit api.
-We could change utterances constractor and the map for another needs if we want to train another data.
+We could change utterances constructor and the map for other needs if we want to train another data.

 ```js
 // read data with `\n` splitting